-The Group focused its activities during 2020 and 2019 on a single business line: the operation of photovoltaic solar installations in Spain, which includes, amongst other activities, the production and sale of electricity generated by solar energy.
+As in the previous year, the Group focused its activities during 2021 on a single business line: the operation of photovoltaic solar installations in Spain, which includes, amongst other activities, the production and sale of electricity generated by solar energy.
 Said business segment is the only one utilized by the Group's General Management in its reports to the sole director of the Parent and is the only one used for management of the Group.